adityavaswani/GR_Projects/README.md

-# Projects
+# GR_Projects

-Hi, I'm Aditya Vaswani, and I'm currently doing my PhD in gravitaional wave astronomy at the University of Southampton, UK.
-This GitHub contains information about the various projects I'm working on, as well as codes/scripts that I write along the way.
+This GitHub repo contains codes for numerical simulations/analytical computations of various problems that I'm working on over the course of my PhD.